todo-jasny/Text-to-PNG/README.md

 Their is also 3 custom modules contained with the project.
 PNGify, UniVerse, and loading.

 **PNGify**
 This handles the writing and reading of PNG's.
-Please view it's [repository](https://github.com/todo-jasny/PNGify) for more information on what it does and how it works.
+Please view it's [repository](https://github.com/todo-jasny/PNGify) for more information and it's latest version..

 **UniVerse**
 UniVerse handles the encoding and decoding of its included methods.
-It has a class for each encoding method.
-They include subcasses to handel encoding and decoding seperatly.
+Please views it's [repository](https://github.com/todo-jasny/UniVerse) for more inforation and its latest verision.

 **Loading**
 Loading is a module to handle loading animation for the program.